kjappelbaum/oximachinetool/README.md

 # Development

 - We use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/)
 - In this way, we can automatically create a `CHANGELOG.md` file.
-For example, using the [changelog-generator CLI](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-cli)
+For example, using the [gitchangelog](https://github.com/vaab/gitchangelog)

 # Acknowledgments